SooyeonBack/SooyeonBack/README.md

 ### Hi there 👋

+😄 I'm Back, Sooyeon(Soo).
+I have bachelor degree in Statistics Information and Manegement.
+Currently I'm learning Python.

+📫If you have any query, kindly reach me at Sooyeon.back12@gmail.com

 <!--
 **SooyeonBack/SooyeonBack** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.